 While many of the appliances, lights and equipment on the market have become more efficient over the last decade, there remains room for continued improvement.

-The E3 Program is a cross jurisdictional program through which the Australian Government and state and territory governments and the New Zealand Government collaborate to deliver a single, integrated program on energy efficiency standards and energy labelling for equipment and appliances.
+The Equipment Energy Efficiency (E3) Program is a cross jurisdictional collaboration among the Australian Government, state and territory governments, and the New Zealand Government.
+This delivers a consistent, integrated program on energy efficiency standards and energy labelling for equipment and appliances.

-On 1 October 2012, the GEMS legislation came into effect, creating a national framework for appliances and equipment energy efficiency in Australia.
-The Australian GEMS Regulator has replaced the previous state regulators and is responsible for administering the legislation in Australia.
-The introduction of the GEMS legislation supports the E3 Program and fulfils a commitment made by the Council of Australian Governments (COAG) in 2009 to introduce national legislation to regulate equipment energy efficiency in Australia.
+The introduction of the GEMS legislation supports the E3 Program and fulfils a commitment made by the former Council of Australian Governments (COAG) in 2009 to introduce national legislation to regulate equipment energy efficiency in Australia.